Background

 7. Create the Perfect Onboarding Experience

-First of all, designing a welcome email with valuable copy will show your subscribers your true spirit.
+Start by designing a welcome email with valuable copy that shows subscribers your true spirit.
 Then, make sure to infuse your onboarding follow-ups with the right elements:

-• Intrigue: Give first-time purchase discounts, special offers, or free shipping.
+• Intrigue: Give first-time purchase discounts or free shipping and special offers

 • Value: Provide educational content like whitepapers, guides, and case studies.

-• Uniqueness: Show them how you differ from your competitors and the ways your product can solve their pain points.
+• Uniqueness: Show them how you differ from your competitors and the ways your product solves their pain points.

 Moreover, keep in mind that each subscriber will behave differently.
 So setting up different onboarding sequences based on their actions will increase the chances of engaging them properly.